-How to Breeze the Wedding Group Photos
+How to Breeze the Group Photos at Weddings

 I get asked this a lot: “Would you mind taking a few wedding group photos?”